Xenon-2/Futaba-Multiprotocol/README.md

 2: Use transmitter that has proprietary firmware, stable and solid( e.g. Futaba, Spektrum, Jr ... )<br />
 **3: Avoid "Loss of conformity" (EU law 2019/947) of your trasmitter installing open source firmwares not certified by the constructor.**<br />
 4: Save money, no need to buy other trasmitters.<br />
-5: Using the multiprotocol module Banggood iRangeX IRX4 Plus in **serial mode** is far more simpler and safer then using **PPM mode**, no need to select protocol via the knob and bank of memory.
+5: Using the multiprotocol module iRangeX IRX4 Plus in **serial mode** is far more simpler and safer then using **PPM mode**, no need to select protocol via the knob and bank of memory.
 Also avoid the risk to destroy contacts of the knob.<br />

 **USAGE**<br />